0xMordecai/docker-by-example/building-and-managing-Docker-images/Multi-stage-builds/info.md

 /go-hello-world         multi_stage  e4b793b39a8e  5 minutes ago  9.17MB
 ```

-This one occupies just 9.17 MB instead of the huge 803 MB.
+This one **occupies just 9.17 MB instead of the huge 803 MB**.
 This is a massive improvement!
 We have

-reduced the image size by almost 100 times.
+**reduced the image size by almost 100 times.
 That is how we increase efficiency within our container image.
-Building efficient images is the key to running production-ready containers, and most professional images you find on Docker Hub use multi-stage builds to create efficient images.
+Building efficient images is the key to running production-ready containers, and most professional images you find on Docker Hub use multi-stage builds to create efficient images.**